pattynextdoor/okizeme-app/src/posts/ultimate-fighting-game-dictionary.md

 ---
-title: The Complete FGC Dictionary
+title: The Ultimate Fighting Game Dictionary
 description: FGC for dummies, a reference for the rest of us
 cover: https://i.ibb.co/JFtHmxh/Ultimate-FGC-Dictionary.png
 ---

-# The Complete FGC Dictionary
+# The Ultimate Fighting Game Dictionary

 ## VS Fighter Terms